mably/ppcwallet/README.md

 As a daemon, ppcwallet provides no user interface and an additional graphical or command line client is required for normal, personal wallet usage.
-Conformal has written [btcgui](https://github.com/mably/btcgui) as a graphical client to ppcwallet.
+Conformal has written [btcgui](https://github.com/conformal/btcgui) as a graphical client to btcwallet.
+It has not been ported to ppcwallet yet.

 This project is currently under active development is not production ready yet.
 Support for creating and using wallets the main Bitcoin